lovell/sharp/README.md

 ## Licence

-Copyright 2013, 2014 Lovell Fuller
+Copyright 2013, 2014 Lovell Fuller and Pierre Inglebert

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.